American alligator: Attacks on humans

 American alligators are capable of killing humans, but fatal attacks are rare.
 Mistaken identity leading to an attack is always possible, especially in or near cloudy waters.
-American alligators are often less aggressive towards humans than larger crocodile species, a few of which (mainly the Nile and saltwater crocodiles) may prey on humans with some regularity.
+American alligators are often less aggressive towards humans than crocodiles, which are larger and of which some species (mainly the Nile and saltwater crocodiles) may prey on humans with some regularity.
 Alligator bites are serious injuries, due to the reptile's sheer bite force and risk of infection.
 Even with medical treatment, an American alligator bite may still result in a fatal infection.

 As human populations increase, and as they build houses in low-lying areas, or fish or hunt near water, incidents are inevitable where humans intrude on American alligators and their habitats.
 Since 1948, 257 documented attacks on humans in Florida (about five incidents per year) have been reported, of which an estimated 23 resulted in death.
 Only nine fatal attacks occurred in the United States throughout the 1970s–1990s, but American alligators killed 12 people between 2001 and 2007.
 An additional report of alligator attacks showed a total of 376 injuries and 15 deaths recorded all from 1948 to 2004, leading this to an increase of the alligator population.
 In May 2006, American alligators killed three Floridians in less than a week.
 At least 28 fatal attacks by American alligators have occurred in the United States since 1970.